Charlie Elder

 Picture

-A six-page feature on my travels in search of Britain's rarest species for my book Few And Far Between has appeared in the Spring edition of the RSPB magazine Nature's Home - really pleased it has got such good coverage, and the layout and additional photos look great.
+A six-page feature on my travels in search of Britain's rarest species for my book Few And Far Between appeared in the Spring 2015 edition of the RSPB magazine Nature's Home - really pleased it got such good coverage, and the layout and additional photos looked excellent.

 Picture